How to Become a Data Scientist

 Because Data Scientists are typically more technically experienced, senior employees, the position tends to demand a combination of skills: the hard skills of a highly trained specialist paired with the soft skills of a senior employee in a leadership or decision-making position.

-Let’s unpack a few of the most important technical skills Data Scientists routinely use.
-To think about how these skills are used in the pursuit of data science, it’s helpful to organize them into three major categories:
+Let’s unpack a few of the most important technical skills required by Data Scientists.
+The top technical skills for data science can be organized into three major categories:

 All that data has to come from somewhere.
 It also has to be consistent and organized for it to produce reliable insights.
 This isn’t as straightforward as simply casting a net—the Data Scientist should know how the data will be used, how to manipulate it into a usable form (that is, data cleaning and wrangling), and how to turn it into an effective database (in a word or two, database management).
 You might also hear these steps referred to as data extraction, data transformation, and data loading.
 Whatever you call it, familiarity with Excel and querying languages like SQL is indispensable.